 There are multiple base options to select, which you can then customize according to your preferences.
-The cheapest models have a quad-core single processor and start with at least 8GB of RAM, which would make them ideal for most ordinary uses.
+The cheapest models have a quad-core single processor and start with at least 8GB of RAM, which would make them ideal for most typical users.

 However, more expensive (but competitively-priced) models offer multiple processors and up to sixteen cores, as well as RAM options that go as high as 82GB, making these potentially serious workhorses capable of handling the most demanding tasks.

-Pricing isn't clear, however - initial list prices displayed by each model don't factor in RAM and number of IPs.
-This means if you click on the option to "customize" a server a price clearly displayed in a blue box will show the total cost according to whichever RAM and IP options are selected by default.
+Pricing isn't clear, however: initial list prices displayed by each model don't factor in RAM and number of IPs.
+This means that if you click on the option to 'customize' a server a price clearly displayed in a blue box will show the total cost according to whichever RAM and IP options are selected by default.

 A 1Gbps network link means that whichever bandwidth option you choose (all of which are generous) you shouldn't need to worry about traffic being throttled at your end.

-If there's one criticism it's that a control panel such as CPanel, Plesk, or Exim are not provided as standard, which can simplify a lot of server operations for users, but if you contact Hostwinds they will be happy to advise on the option as an addon if you don't feel comfortable with setting up one yourself.
+If there's one criticism we have, it's that a control panel such as CPanel, Plesk, or Exim isn't provided as standard, which can simplify a lot of server operations for users; however, if you contact Hostwinds they'll be happy to advise on the best option as an addon, if you don't feel comfortable with setting up one yourself.

 SSL Security: Yes | Drag and drop builder: Yes | Search credits: $75 | Free SEO tools: Yes